OnlinePeople/ngSweetAlert/README.md

 	[sweetalert](https://github.com/t4t5/sweetalert).

 ## Install
-1. Download the files
+1. Download the files, or
-	1. Bower
-		1. `bower install --save angular-sweetalert-as-promised`
+2. with Bower: `bower install --save ng-sweet-alert-promised`.
-2. include the files in your app
+3. Include the file in your app:
-	1. `Alert.min.js`
+	1. `ng-sweet-alert.js` OR `ng-sweet-alert.min.js`.
-	2. `sweet-alert.js` OR `sweet-alert.min.js`
+	2. `sweetalert.js` OR `sweetalert.min.js`.
-	3. `sweet-alert.css`
+	3. `sweetalert.css`.
-3. include the module in angular (i.e. in `app.js`) - `lgraziani.ngSweetAlert`
+3. Include the module in angular (i.e. in `app.js`) - `ngSweetAlert`.

 ## Examples